-In my latest post I wrote about three wondeful days we spent in Marsala, a town renowned for its wine, and as we discovered, also for its baroque architecture, delicious sweets and ever-present sea breeze.
-Since we are the kind of travelers that can't stand still, while we were in Marsala, we also visited the nearby town of Mazara del Vallo, a beach and a restaurat in Porto Palo and the port town of Trapani.
+In my latest post I wrote about three wonderful days we spent in Marsala, a town renowned for its wine, and as we discovered, also for its baroque architecture, delicious sweets, and ever-present sea breeze.
+Since we are the kind of travelers that can't stand still, while we were in Marsala, we also visited the nearby town of Mazara del Vallo, a beach and a restaurant in Porto Palo and the port town of Trapani.

 Next day we left Marsala and headed to the island of Marettimo, where we were to spend the next three days.
-But before discovering the most beautiful island we've ever been to, we first had a couple of hours in the port town of Trapani, from where we took a speedy boat to the island.
-I read some not overly enthusiastic descriptions of Trapani in my guide book, but actually ended up quite liking the city.
-The regular street layout with wide pedestrian area and lavishly decorated baroque buildings reminded me of Marsala, and there was that fresh sea-breeze as well.
+But before discovering the most beautiful island we've ever been to, we first had a couple of hours in the port town of Trapani, from where we took a speedboat to the island.
+I read some not overly enthusiastic descriptions of Trapani in my guidebook, but actually ended up quite liking the city.
+The regular street layout with a wide pedestrian area and lavishly decorated Baroque buildings reminded me of Marsala, and there was that fresh sea-breeze as well.
 Only Trapani had more of a bigger city feel, with its fancy shops and more tourists that come along with it.
 We sat in a bar lured in by freshly pressed pomegranate juice, that crimson colour bursting on the side of the street was just so irresistible!
-It was also a good spot to observe the passers by and the Sicilians in their daily routine.
+It was also a good spot to observe the passers-by and the Sicilians in their daily routine.